Nilcreator/NinjaRobotV3/InstallationGuide.md

 *   **What to do:** This is the final software installation step.
 Make sure you are in the `NinjaRobotV3` directory and run this command:
     ```bash
-    source /home/rogerchang/.cargo/env && uv pip install -e ./pi0ninja_v3 -e ./piservo0 -e ./pi0disp -e ./vl53l0x_pigpio -e ./pi0buzzer
+    uv pip install -e ./pi0ninja_v3 -e ./piservo0 -e ./pi0disp -e ./vl53l0x_pigpio -e ./pi0buzzer
     ```
 *   **Why:** This command uses `uv` to install all the different software drivers for the robot's parts (the main controller, servos, display, sensor, and buzzer).
 The `-e` flag installs them in "editable" mode, which means if you decide to change the code later, your changes will be used immediately.
+If you get a `uv: command not found` error, try restarting your terminal or running `source ~/.profile` first.

 ---